-Accra, April 30, 2017 (GNA) –Some aggrieved cocoa farmers at Annorkrom in the Bia-West District of the Western Region, have asked the Produce Buying Company to facilitate the immediate payment for their cocoa beans it purchased some months back.
+Accra, April 28, 2017 (GNA) –Some aggrieved cocoa farmers at Annorkrom in the Bia-West District of the Western Region, have asked the Produce Buying Company to facilitate the immediate payment of their cocoa beans it purchased some months now.

-They have thus given the PBC a one-month ultimatum to release funds for prompt payments, including bonuses, or face their anger.
+They have by that given the PBC a one-month ultimatum to release funds for prompt payments, including bonuses, or face their wrath.

-Madam Afia Dede, expressed her utmost disappointment in the government for failing to pay the farmers after buying their produce.
+Madam Afia Dede expressed her disappointment in the government for failing to pay the farmers after buying their produce.

-She further expressed worry that successive governments had failed to recognise the contributions of farmers towards nation building, and called on government to pay their monies and additional bonuses.
+She further expressed discomfort that successive governments had failed to recognise the contributions of farmers towards nation building, hence the need for the government to pay their monies and bonuses.

 Mr Emmanuel Yaw Yeboah a farmer and the committee chairman of the Dansokrom electoral area said he sold out four bags of cocoa beans, but had not been paid.

-« Farming is what I do to fend for my family and if the government buys my produce and fails to pay me, what do they expect me and my family to depend on », he retorted
+« Farming is what I do to fend for my family and if the government buy my produce and fails to pay me, what do they expect me and family to depend on », he retorted

 When contacted, Mr Joseph Basta, a Purchasing Clerk of the PBC in the area said he had officially communicated the payment issue to his office, but nothing fruitful had since been done.